 - He sent down the scripture – An assertion with no proof or evidence

 - Only those who possess intelligence will take heed – A popular refrain from idiots who want to pass off confused and meaningless language as wise and pious.
-A thinly disguised ad hominem used to shame and embarrass dissenters.
+A thinly disguised ad hominem used to shame and embarrass dissenters to one’s own interpretation.

 One scholar, Edip Yuksel, noted the irony surrounding these types of Quranic verses: